Field mapping considerations for standard dataflows

 Remove rows that no longer exist

-If you want to have the data in your table always synchronized with the data from the source system, choose the Delete rows that no longer exist in the query output option.
-However, be aware that this option slows down the dataflow because there's a need for a row comparison based on the primary key (alternate Key in the field mapping of the dataflow) for this action to occur.
+If you want to have the data in your table always synchronized with the data from the source system, choose the option Delete rows that no longer exist in the query output.
+However, this option slows down the dataflow because there's a need for a row comparison based on the primary key (alternate Key in the field mapping of the dataflow) for this action to occur.

-Having this option checked means that if there's a data row in the table that doesn't exist in the next dataflow refresh's query output, that row will be removed from the table.
+The option means that if there's a data row in the table that doesn't exist in the next dataflow refresh's query output, that row gets removed from the table.

 Known limitations